Accenture-AI-Studio/fake-news/README.md

 ***We implemented and evaluated three models to approach fake news detection***

-**1. Logistic Regression(Baseline)**
+**1. Baseline Model: Logistic Regression**

-- TF-IDF vectorization of article text
+- Implemented a strong and interpretable baseline using **TF-IDF vectorization** of the article text combined with a **Logistic Regression classifier** from *scikit-learn*.
+- Text was transformed into high-dimensional feature vectors using TF-IDF, capturing both term importance and frequency patterns across articles.
-- Logistic Regression classifier implemented using scikit-learn
+- The **regularization strength (`C`)** of the Logistic Regression model was **tuned using GridSearchCV**, optimizing performance via cross-validation.
-- Served as a strong, interpretable baseline
+- This approach achieved **excellent performance**, serving as a robust benchmark for more complex models.
+- Despite its simplicity, this model demonstrated that well-engineered text features combined with careful hyperparameter tuning can yield near state-of-the-art results, making it a strong baseline for comparison against transformer-based approaches.

 **2. DeBERTa Transformer**
 - Fine-tuned a pre-trained DeBERTa model on the labeled dataset